lucasepe/nginx_apikey_access_filter_module/README.md

      wget --header="X-AuthAPI:LUCACLIENTID1971|1335104889|f0679855e23b2c338a41491c0b8e0576cc8397dd" \
          -O - "http://your.cool.domain.com/get_all_photos.do?q=cat&max_results=40"

-If the token is invalid (tampered, expired etc.) this module will repond with an ERROR 403: Forbidden
+If the token is invalid (tampered, expired etc.) this module will repond with an ERROR 403: Forbidden otherwise the request will be passed to the desired url.

+Actually the module needs a MySQL database as client id / client secret provider, but I'd like to use [Redis[http://redis.io/]].
+Redis is asynchronous while opening and closing the MySQL connection is a blocking operation.
+If someone would like to help me..That's will be cool! :-)